- December 9, 2024

 “Miss Pontieri certainly has demonstrated her willingness, her steadfastness, her patience and her stability in a lot of difficult situations,” resident Ed Fuller said.
 More residents echoed his comments.

-At the beginning of meeting, former Mayor David Alfin opened the meeting for the last time alongside former Vice Mayor Ed Danko.
+At the beginning of City Council meeting, former Mayor David Alfin opened the meeting for the last time alongside former Vice Mayor Ed Danko.
 Before stepping down, Alfin said in his closing remarks that Palm Coast is in a very special place in time.

 "At this juncture, our community, has been honoring the fond memories of our past, we are living for today in the reality of our present and we are anticipating tomorrow by planning for our future," he said.